-We won’t be able to respond to messages or reports as quickly during evenings and weekends.
+Be able to respond to messages or reports as quickly over the weekends.
 You can help by letting us know if something makes you uncomfortable – this will help us respond faster.

 For more info on how to get started, have a look at our FAQs.